vidajamali/MoNet/README.md

 ### Testing using MoNet

 For testing data from experiments, MoNet received data in `.mat` format via `classification_on_file(file = './data/AuNRs_300.mat')`.
-The input data must have the structure of `[x,y,k]`, where k is the index for the trajectory that starts from 1 and goes up to the total number of trajectories of length 300 that needs to be tested.
-The example data set included in the ./data folder (`AuNRs_300.mat`) includes all the 300-frame trajectories collected from our liquid cell TEM experiments for all nanoparticles, indexed from 1 to 459.
+The input data must have the structure of `[x,y,k]`, where k is the index for the trajectory that starts from 1 and goes up to the total number of trajectories that needs to be tested.
+The example data set included in the ./data folder (`AuNRs_300.mat`) includes all the 300-frame long trajectories collected from our liquid cell TEM experiments for all nanoparticles, indexed from 1 to 459.
 Please refer to the manuscript for the details about the data collection.

 For testing simulated data change the classification testing file to `classification_on_sim()`.